squeaky-pl/pystacia/doc/source/installation.rst

               helloworld.py

 Workspace folder is typically a common ancestor folder where you put your Python projects.
-My project folder contains all the files related to your poject.
+My project folder contains all the files related to your project.

 To set up virtualenv you need to grab its latest version from https://github.com/pypa/virtualenv/tags.
 At the time of writing version